A man said to the Universe: “Sir, I exist!” “However,” replied the Universe, “The fact has not created in me a sense of obligation”

-The best thing we'd do is to accept ourselves as we are, as we are.
+The best thing we’d do is to accept ourselves as we are.
 This propels us to see things clearly from within us—not just from the outside.
-If this isn't our first, best step to self-acceptance and true fulfilment, what is?
+If this isn’t our first, best step to self-acceptance and true fulfilment, what is?

 Self-acceptance Holds the Key

 “What upsets people is not things themselves but their judgments about the things”

 When faced with demandingness, we would do well to remember Epictetus’ sublime philosophy.
 Epictetus believed that it is not the things that happen to us, but our beliefs about what happens to us that upset us the most.
 You get the point: instead of demanding to be loved, we may state the same in terms of a preference: “It would be nice if I were loved, but if not, it’s okay.”
 When we do this, we accept ourselves as we are and there is no need to demand that anything or anyone [including ourselves] be any different.